ESiWACE-S1/fesom2-accelerate/docs/refactoring.md

 All variables defined outside the scope of the subroutine need to be identified.

+#### Nodes, elements, and edges
 - myDim_nod2D : *integer*
     - Used in multiple loops, it represents the beginning of some partition.
 - eDim_nod2D : *integer*
     - Used in multiple loops, it represent the size of some partition.
 - myDim_elem2D : *integer*
     - Used in multiple loops, it represent the index of some element.
+- elem2D_nodes : *integer array*
+    - Two dimensional array, not sure about the content yet.
+- hnode : *real array*
+    - Two dimensional array, not sure about the content.
+- hnode_new : *real array*
+    - Two dimensional array, not sure about the content.
 - myDim_edge2D : *integer*
     - Represents the number of edges.
+- edges : *integer array*
+    - Two dimensional array, containing the two vertices of an edge.
+- edge_tri : *integer array*
+    - Two dimensional array, containing the two vertices of an edge.

+#### Levels (vertical layers)
 - nlevels : *integer array*
     - Array containing the size of some dimension.
 - nlevels_nod2D : *integer array*
     - Array containing the size of some local dimension.
+- nl : *integer pointer*
+    - Points to a single integer value in T_MESH, probably the number of vertical layers.

+#### FCT
 - fct_ttf_max : *real array*
     - Two dimensional array, containing the maximum of some previous step.
 - fct_ttf_min : *real array*